David Castle (musician)

-David Dean Castle (born November 28, 1952 in Overton, Texas; died November 28, 2019 in Los Angeles, California) was an American singer-songwriter and film and television composer.
+David Dean Castle (November 28, 1952 – May 8, 2019) was an American singer-songwriter and film and television composer.

 Early years

+Castle was born in Overton, Texas, United States.
 Castle is the younger of two sons of a minister and a schoolteacher.
 His schoolteacher mother played piano, and began teaching Castle the piano at an early age.
 He moved to Hollywood, California in his early 20s, and became a staff writer for United Artists Music Publishing.
 His first credit was songwriter of "Ten to Eight" from Helen Reddy's 1975 album, No Way to Treat a Lady, which was also used as the B-side to her "Somewhere in the Night" 7-inch single.
 His first A-side was "If You Feel the Way I Do" (co-written with Graham Dee), the lead track on the Lettermen's 1975 album, The Time Is Right.

 He contributed to the ABC-TV miniseries Rich Man, Poor Man and participated in the "Great Golden Hits of the Monkees" tour in 1976.

 Castle in the Sky

 The following year, Castle became the first artist signed to Parachute Records, a new subsidiary of Casablanca Records headed by record mogul, Russ Regan.
 His debut album, Castle in the Sky was the label's first release in August 1977.
 A rerecording of "Ten to Eight" b/w "Finally" was the album's first single.
 It spent seven weeks on the Billboard Hot 100 chart, peaking at number 68.
 He performed "Ten to Eight" on the BBC music chart television program Top of the Pops on February 9, 1978.
-The follow up single, "The Loneliest Man on the Moon" b/w "Pretending", peaked at number 89 in early 1978.
-Follow up singles, "All I Ever Wanna Be Is Yours" b/w "With Love & with Care" and "You're Too Far Away" b/w "Pretending" failed to chart.
+The follow-up single, "The Loneliest Man on the Moon" b/w "Pretending", peaked at number 89 in early 1978.
+Follow-up singles, "All I Ever Wanna Be Is Yours" b/w "With Love & with Care" and "You're Too Far Away" b/w "Pretending" failed to chart.

 "Istanbul Blues"

 In 1978, he contributed a track called "Istanbul Blues" to Oliver Stone's Midnight Express.
 In the film, Randy Quaid & John Hurt sing "Istanbul Blues," but on the soundtrack album, Castle performs it.
 Midnight Express (Music from the Original Motion Picture Soundtrack) was composed by Giorgio Moroder, and won the Golden Globe Awards and the Academy Award for Best Original Score in 1979.
-It was also up for a Grammy, but lost to Close Encounters of the Third Kind.
+It was also up for a Grammy Award for Best Score Soundtrack for Visual Media, but lost to Close Encounters of the Third Kind.
 "Istanbul Blues" was the lead track on side two of the LP, and was used as the B-side to Moroder's "Chase" single.